Jaron-Warren/student-workbook/src/reflections/wk11/wk11-day2.md

 # Read Dotnet WebAPI's > Relationships, and answer the following questions

 we reviewed for the final today.
-I practiced white board challenges in the afternoon.
+I practiced white board challenges in the afternoon. problem I was given by tim: https://github.com/Jaron-Warren/whiteboards

 ## What is the difference between a primary key and a foreign key